Skip to content

 Emulator: Hardware and/or software that replicates exactly another computer system.
 The emulated environment can operate exactly as the original computer with full authenticity.

-Fraud attacks: Umbrella term for cyber criminals running financial scams using stolen consumer data or manipulating vendor data.
+Fraud attacks: An umbrella term for cyber criminals running financial scams using stolen consumer data or manipulating vendor data.

 Identity and Access Management (IAM): Collection of business rules, security tools, policies, and system configurations that define the scope of privileges a specific user has to access network resources, applications, or networks, or perform a certain function on the company’s network.
 It aims to facilitate the management of established identities.

-Insider Threats: Like insider trading, insider threats come from people who misuse their authorized access to critical information, computer, or network; misuse can mean sharing their login credentials with threat actors or using their access to engage in a cyberattack themselves.
+Insider Threats: Like insider trading, insider threats come from people who misuse their authorized access to critical information, computers, or networks; misuse can mean sharing their login credentials with threat actors or using their access to engage in a cyberattack themselves.
 This person does not necessarily need to be an employee – third party vendors, contractors, and partners could pose a threat as well.

 Passive attacks: An attack characterized by the attacker monitoring and sometimes scanning for open ports and vulnerabilities for the sole purpose of gaining information.
 In a passive attack, the intruder/hacker does not attempt to alter the system or change data.

-Penetration testing: Method used by cyber security professionals to identify vulnerabilities that hackers could use to exploit a network they aren't authorized to access.
+Penetration testing: This method is used by cyber security professionals to identify vulnerabilities that hackers could use to exploit a network they aren't authorized to access.
 The purpose is to find and close the vulnerabilities before the hackers do.
 Can be performed manually or automated with PenTesting tools.

-Pharming: Scam where threat actors put up a website identical to one that ultimately provides access to confidential information, like a bank or eCommerce site.
-Users tricked into using the pharming website enter their confidential login information, which is then used by threats actors to access the victim's account on the real website.
+Pharming: A scam where threat actors put up a website identical to one that ultimately provides access to confidential information, like a bank or eCommerce site.
+Users tricked into using the pharming website enter their confidential login information, which is then used by threat actors to access the victim's account on the real website.

 Phishing: A scam, generally carried out via email, where people are "baited" into providing confidential information that can then be used by the threat actors to access an account or engage in identity theft.
 "Spear phishing" is a targeted type of phishing where the attackers use personal or confidential information about their target to increase the likelihood of duping the mark.